pebble-tree/node-foundationdb/README.md

 ---

-There are two ways you can insert versionstamps into keys and values:
+There are two ways you can insert the current commit's versionstamp into keys and values in your database:

 1. Manually via `setVersionstampSuffixedKey` / `setVersionstampPrefixedValue`
-2. Transparently through the tuple API (or another encoding layer) and `setVersionstampedKey` / `setVersionstampedValue`.
+2. Transparently via the tuple API and `setVersionstampedKey` / `setVersionstampedValue`

 ### 1. Using manual versionstamps via setVersionstampSuffixedKey / setVersionstampPrefixedValue